RECOVERY OVER THE LONG TERM

 There are four types of symptoms of PTSD.

-- Re-experiencing: where you relive the event through flashbacks, bad memories, nightmares or where you feel like you’re going through the event again.
+- Re-experiencing: You relive the event through flashbacks, bad memories, nightmares during which you feel like you’re going through the event again.

-- Avoidance: where you try to avoid situations or people that trigger memories of the traumatic event, and you may even avoid talking or thinking about the event.
+- Avoidance: You try to avoid situations or people that trigger memories of the traumatic event, and you may even avoid talking or thinking about the event.

-- Negative changes in beliefs or feelings: Where the way you think about yourself and others may change because of the trauma.
+- Negative changes in beliefs or feelings: The way you think about yourself and others may change because of the trauma.
 You may feel fear, guilt, or shame.
 Or, you may not be interested in activities you used to enjoy.
 This is another way to avoid memories.

-- Hyper-arousal: where you may be jittery, or always alert and on the lookout for danger.
-Or, you may have trouble concentrating or sleeping.
+- Hyper-arousal: You may be jittery, or always alert and on the lookout for danger.
+You may also have trouble concentrating or sleeping.